 - Vermouth is a wine including as many as 40 flavorful aromatics.

 - Vertical tasting is tasting the same type of wine from the same vintage of different vintages.
-(See horizontal tasting.)
+(Also see horizontal tasting.)

 - Vin is French for wine.